Paraty, Southern Coast, Brazil

 Good time to visit

 High season is generally December to April when it's warm and humid.
 The coastal location ensures that temperatures rarely exceed 30°C and generally do not fall below 13°C (night-time in July).
 Even in winter (June-September), when rates are lower, daytime temperatures usually reach 21°C. This can be a lovely time to visit as it is warm in the day, cooler at night and drier.
 Rainfall is a possibility throughout the year, but the peak summer months of January and February often experience heavier showers.
 Christmas, New Year, January, Carnival, Easter and Paraty's International Literary Festival (normally held in July) are high season and hotels will be busy.

-Call us on 858 345 1763 to start planning your vacation to Pousada Picinguaba or take a look at our itineraries to Southern Coast
+Call us on to start planning your holiday to Pousada Picinguaba or take a look at our itineraries to Brazil

 Pousada Picinguaba is a traditional converted fazenda in a tiny fishing village, surrounded by tropical rainforest and mountainous peaks.
 The hotel is located in an area of outstanding natural beauty, within the heart of a protected national park.